AlejandroDVDSM/navigation-angular/navigation-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

+navigation-angular is an implementation of a simple TO-DO list that allow the user to add movies, read them, update them or delete them.
+This is done with the help of [Angular Material](https://material.angular.io).

+The user can click in any of the movies to display its details.
+Once you are inside the details, you can update it notes with funny facts about the movie or your opinions about it.

+If you are eager to increase your list, then you can navigate to the "Add movie" section, where you must fill all the fields (excepts "notes") to add a new movie.

+Finally, if you want to remove one movie of your list, you can click on the trash button.

+The link to the deployment of the application is the next:

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.